Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Simulation Results

-The performance is obtained by averaging the result of $500$ trials.
-The figure shows that the proposed method can achieve better NMSE performance than the ridge regularization-based method.
-Moreover, the performance of the scaled residual with fixed $\lambda$ largely depends on the true $\sigma_{\txv}^{2}$ and hence it becomes poor when we use an inappropriate value of $\lambda$.
-On the other hand, the proposed method can achieve good performance for all noise variances in the figure.
+The performance is obtained by averaging the result of $100$ independent trials.
+The figure shows that the proposed ARM with $T=3$ can achieve good estimation performance close to `ML (oracle)' for the whole range of $\sigma_{\txv}^{2}$ in the figure.
+On the other hand, the performance of AMP-LASSO and the ridge regularization-based method degrades for the large $\sigma_{\txv}^{2}$ and small $\sigma_{\txv}^{2}$, respectively.